The Primary PE and Sport Premium

 - schools with 16 or fewer pupils receive £1000 per pupil

 Purpose of the funding

-The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2018-19 academic year, to encourage the development of healthy, active lifestyles.
+The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.
 Schools have the freedom to choose how they do this.

 Provision in School

 As a school we already provide high quality Physical Education and sport, and our intention is that this funding will further enhance the existing provision in school.

 Updates relating to our provision for PE and sport will be provided throughout the school year through the school website and our newsletters' 'Hurst Green Happenings'.